tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 The `drm:clientToken` tag MAY contain a `drm:href` attribute.
 If present, the value of `drm:href` MUST be an URL with the `https:` scheme.
 This URL MUST comply with the Client Token Protocol, and its `vnd.librarysimplified/drm-client-registration-token` representation MUST be interpreted as a client token according to the Client Token Protocol.

-The meaning of the client token obtained from a `drm:clientToken` tag depends on the value of the `drm:type` attribute in the enclosing `drm:drm` tag.
+The meaning of the client token obtained from a `drm:clientToken` tag depends on the DRM scheme in use for the enclosing `<opds:link>`.

 ## `drm:serverToken`